stevejay/middleengine-website/src/posts/2018-12-22-fragile-patterns-in-react-lifecycle-methods.md

   ...
 ```

-The author of the SwipeableDrawer component wants `maybeSwiping` to be reset to `false` only when the component receives new props, not every time the component renders.
+The author of SwipeableDrawer wants `maybeSwiping` to be reset to `false` only when the component receives new props.
+They do not want to reset every time the component renders.
 This code breaks with React 16.4.

-This entire episode demonstrates that it is possible in React to write code that is fragile and based on assumptions about behaviour that are not guaranteed.
-The components might work at the time of writing, but they could cease to work later.
+This episode demonstrates that it is possible in React to write code that is fragile.
+You can base your code on assumptions about behaviour that are not guaranteed.
+The components might work at the time of writing, but they could stop working later.
 So what guarantees do we have?

-I think the main misunderstandings in React are around the lifecycle methods and when they get invoked.
-I think the situation has been complicated by the changes that occurred to the React component lifecycle with the release of [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#component-lifecycle-changes).
-These were necessary changes for the [React Fibre](https://github.com/acdlite/react-fiber-architecture) project, in particular to support incremental rendering.
+I find misunderstandings in React tend to be around the lifecycle methods and when they get invoked.
+The situation was complicated by the changes to the React component lifecycle that debuted in [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#component-lifecycle-changes).
+These were necessary for the [React Fibre](https://github.com/acdlite/react-fiber-architecture) project, in particular to support incremental rendering.

-When React decides that the app needs to be rendered, e.g., because a component receives new props, `setState` is invoked, or `forceUpdate` is invoked, it performs the work in two phases: the render phase and the commit phase.
-The render phase is when React works out how the browser DOM needs to be changed to reflect the current state of the app.
+When React decides that the subtree needs to be rendered, it performs the work in two phases: the render phase and the commit phase.
+The render phase is when React works out how the browser DOM needs to change to reflect the current state of the app.
 It does this by creating the new virtual DOM state and diffing it with the current virtual DOM state.
-The subsequent commit phase is when React applies those changes to the browser DOM.
-An important impetus for the lifecycle changes introduced in React 16.3 was that invocation guarantees for certain render-phase lifecycle methods could no longer be maintained with the introduction of incremental rendering.
-An example is the guarantee that `componentWillReceiveProps` will only be invoked once each time the component's props are changing.
+The commit phase is when React applies those changes to the browser DOM.
+React Fibre required supporting incremental rendering in React and this lead to the lifecycle changes in React 16.3.
+The invocation guarantees for certain render-phase lifecycle methods could no longer be maintained.
+One such guarantee was that `componentWillReceiveProps` only gets called when a component's props change.

 I am only aware of the following guarantees around lifecycle method invocations:

-- The method `componentDidMount` will be invoked exactly once after the component mounts, that is, after a successful first render phase and at the end of the resulting commit phase.
+- The method `componentDidMount` will be invoked exactly once after the component mounts.
+The render and commit phases need to first complete without error.
-- The method `componentDidUpdate` will be invoked exactly once at the end of a successful commit phase when the component is updated (as opposed to mounted).
+- The method `componentDidUpdate` will be invoked exactly once when the component is updated (as opposed to mounted).
+This is at the end of a successful commit phase.
 - The method `getSnapshotBeforeUpdate` will be invoked exactly once at the start of a commit phase.
-- The method `componentWillUnmount` will be invoked sometime after the component is excluded from the React virtual DOM, but only if the component successfully mounted in the first place.
+- The method `componentWillUnmount` will be invoked sometime after the component is removed from the virtual DOM.
+It is only invoked if the component successfully mounted in the first place.
-- The render phase lifecycle methods&#8212;`static getDerivedStateFromProps`, `shouldComponentUpdate`, and `render`&#8212;could be invoked multiple times for no apparent reason at any point during that phase (e.g., not just because of a props change or a state change).
+- The render phase lifecycle methods&#8212;`static getDerivedStateFromProps`, `shouldComponentUpdate`, and `render`&#8212;could be invoked multiple times for no clear reason at any point during rendering.
+(So not just because of a props or a state change.)

-We can go further with the lack of guarantees for `shouldComponentUpdate` and the related `React.memo` and `React.PureComponent` tools: all are intended as optimizations and not as a means of preventing rendering in a way that makes your app works correctly.
+We can go further with the lack of guarantees for shouldComponentUpdate and the related React.memo and React.PureComponent tools.
+All are intended as optimizations and not as ways to prevent rendering so that your app works correctly.
 Your app should still behave correctly if you were to remove all their usages (although it would presumably be less responsive, since we should not prematurely optimise).

-For me, the takeaway is to create boring components whenever possible, potentially rethinking your approach to a given problem to make the solution boring.
-Any necessary use of lifecycle methods or the render optimizations should be scrutinized for behaviour that is not guaranteed.
-I would also have previously said that this largely affects class components rather than function components, but the likely introduction of [Hooks](https://reactjs.org/docs/hooks-intro.html) to React means that function components will soon dominate.
-It has yet to be seen if Hooks will lead to fewer fragile patterns and misunderstandings around the React component lifecycle.
+In summary, you should create boring components whenever possible.
+Use lifecycle methods as little as possible.
+Scrutinize any use of lifecycle methods or render optimizations for behaviour that is not guaranteed.

+---

+## Changelog

+- 2020-08-28 Plain English and structure improvements